| Overall Grade: | B+ |

 As the ensuing power struggle heats up, it appears that nothing can cool the stubborn commanders' tempers, until ironically, the bridge project itself begins to close the gap between them.
 Meanwhile, unbeknownst to either party, a group of tactical officers is being assembled with their own explosive plans for the structure's future.

-Violence is inevitable in this genre, and the film does contain depictions of death and injuries with minimal gore, as well as gaunt bodies of underfeed and wounded labors.
-(Inappropriate moral behavior that often accompanies stories of servicemen is limited to mild implications and some bare male chests and female shoulders.)
-Still, The Bridge On the River Kwai achieves considerable suspense--but it's not through heavy action sequences.
-The real conflict it presents is caused by the individual motives and personal agendas of the various characters--even though they are all enlisted in the same war.
+Violence is inevitable in this genre, and this 1957 epic does contain depictions of death and injuries (with minimal gore), as well as gaunt bodies of underfeed and wounded labors.
+Inappropriate moral behavior that often accompanies stories of servicemen is limited to mild implications and some bare male chests and female shoulders.
+And although it doesn’t rely on heavy action sequences, The Bridge On the River Kwai still manages to achieve considerable suspense.
+The real conflict here is caused by the individual motives and personal agendas of the various characters—even though they are all enlisted in the same war.

 Overall: B+